ldn-softdev/jtc/User Guide.md

 "milk": 0.90
 bash $
 ```
-- `>idx<t` lexeme here will utilize namespace `idx` to find the offset (index).
+\- `>idx<t` lexeme here will use namespace `idx` to produce the offset (index).

 There's a subtle difference how the lexeme `t` treats and uses referred namespace:

-- in `<..>t` notation, the lexeme always treats the value in the namespace as _JSON string_ and will try searching (recursively) a
+- in a recursive `<..>t` notation, the lexeme always treats the value in the namespace as _JSON string_ and will try searching
-respective label.
-I.e., even if the value in the namespace is numerical value `0`, it will search for a label `"0"` instead
+(recursively) a  respective label.
+I.e., even if the value in the namespace is numerical value `0`, it will search for a label `"0"`
-- in `>..<t` notation, if the namespace holds a literal (i.e., a _JSON string_) value, then the lexeme will try matching the label
+- in a non-recursive `>..<t` notation, if the namespace holds a literal (i.e., a _JSON string_) value, then the lexeme will try
-(as expected);  however, if the namespace holds a numerical value (_JSON number_), then the value is used as a direct offset
+matching the label (as expected);  however, if the namespace holds a numerical value (_JSON number_), then the value (its integral part)
-in the searched JSON node
+is used as a direct offset in the searched JSON node

 ### Templates